Naematelia aurantia: Similar species

 Naematelia aurantialba is a very similar species cultivated for food and medicine in China.
 It was only described in 1990 and differs largely in microscopic details.
 Tremella mesenterica is a widespread, north temperate fungus that also has bright yellow, gelatinous fruit bodies, but parasitizes the mycelium of Peniophora species, often on dead attached twigs.
+It too can be distinguished by microscopy, with N. aurantia having smaller spores and basidia.

+Macroscopically, Dacrymyces chrysospermus is nearly identical to N. aurantia, but belongs to the class Dacrymycetes and can be distinguished by its growth on conifer and its differently shaped spores and basidia.

 Habitat and distribution

 Naematelia aurantia is a parasite of Stereum hirsutum, growing on and often completely enveloping host basidiocarps.
 Following its host, fruit bodies are typically found on dead, attached or recently fallen branches of broadleaf trees.

-The species has a mainly north temperate distribution and is known throughout North & South America, Europe, and northern Asia.
+The species has a mainly north temperate distribution and is known throughout North and South America, Europe, and northern Asia.